unisonweb/unison/unison-src/transcripts/merges.output.md

 .feature2> delete.term x

-  🆕
+  Name changes:

-  Here's what's changed after the delete:
+    Original         Changes

-  - Deletes:
+    1. feature2.x ┐  2. feature2.x (removed)

-    feature2.x
+    3. master.x   ┘

-  Tip: You can always `undo` if this wasn't what you wanted.
+  Tip: You can use `undo` or `reflog` to undo this change.

 ```
 And here's the other fork, where we update `y` and add a new definition, `frobnicate`: